aptos-foundation/AIPs/aips/aip-86.md

 The BN254 Move module is efficiently implemented in `aptos_std::bn254_algebra`[^bn254-move] via native functions, in the same fashion as the BLS12-381 Move module in AIP-20[^aip-20].

+The community pull request that implements it is [here](https://github.com/aptos-labs/aptos-core/pull/11142).

 ## Reference Implementation

 The implementation abides by the `crypto_algebra` paradigm: we define BN254-specific types in `bn254_algebra` and implement native support for them.